Pebbledash Removal Cost

 Removing pebbledash is a highly specialised job, and incorrect removal can lead to damage to your substrate which can make your costs rise exponentially, so it’s best to opt for a well-trained trader instead of a cheaper, less-experienced one.

-If you want to remove pebbledash, it’s important to consider the factors that can negatively and positively affect your project’s cost so that you are well-armed with facts when it comes to collecting quotes.
+If you wish to remove pebbledash, it’s important to consider the various factors that can influence the cost.

 Condition of Existing Pebbledash

-Although you are removing it, the condition your pebbledash render is in will play a part in the price you pay for its removal.
-This is because additional safety measures may need to be considered if there is substantial damage to the existing render, making sections more likely to fall off.
+Even for removal, the condition of your pebbledash render will play a part in the price you pay.
+This is because additional safety measures may need to be considered if there is substantial damage, as this may require extra care to have removed.
+This is especially relevant if there's any other potential damage to your wall as a result.

 cracked pebbledash